Juniper-SE/Apstra_IBA_Probes/release_5.0.0/DDoS_Protection_Protocols/README.md

 ## Description of the use-case

-- Collect device's DDoS policer violation statistics for all protocols and raise an anomaly whenevr a protocol has an increment of the violation count.
+- Collect device's DDoS policer violation statistics for all protocols and raise an anomaly whenever a protocol has an increment of the violation count.
-- Keep track of these anomalies in MetricDB so user can back in time and look for any protocol DDoS violation.
+- Keep track of these anomalies in MetricDB so the user can go back in time and look for any protocol DDoS violation.

 <br>